rich-ramsey/knot_dmc/readme.md

 We also provide code to run the manifest analysis of reaction time and accuracy separately.

+Samantha Parker, Emily S. Cross, & Richard Ramsey.
+Evidence accumulation modelling offers new insights into the cognitive mechanisms that underlie linguistic and action-based training.

+Preprint:

 # Basic components of the workflow #

 - [renv()](https://rstudio.github.io/renv/articles/renv.html) to manage R package versions